George Washington faces a dilemma

 During his tenure, and despite his outrageous schemes and scandals, Wilkinson did steadfastly advocate for the existence of an adequately funded standing army.
 His desires were usually frustrated until the conclusion of the War of 1812.
 By that time, it had become clear to most policy makers that state militia, perpetually underfunded by state legislatures and led overwhelmingly by political, not military men, could never perform as reliably as that of a professional, standing army, from which times of crisis would allow for rapid expansion.

-4 thoughts on “George Washington faces a dilemma”
+4 responses to “George Washington faces a dilemma”

 Territory point-out how poorly I was educated, re: local history.
 Thanx, Da